Pitchlyapp/meteor-apollo2/README.md

 }
 ```

-## Who We Are
+## About Pitchly
 My name is Michael and I'm a Senior Product Engineer at [Pitchly](https://pitchly.net/).
 We make it easy to manage and find information instantly across your entire organization and export that information into a variety of visual formats.
+Meteor, GraphQL, and Apollo are a large part of what we use.
+We're also from Des Moines, Iowa.
+Sure it snows here, but we also have some pretty awesome corn!

 If you have any questions about this example or if you have a passion for GraphQL or Meteor, [get a hold of us](mailto:jobs@pitchly.net). **We're hiring!**